 A cheap starter arrow rest is the Hoyt Super Rest.
 This is a basic stick-on plastic rest that does the job.
 For something better then we suggest the Avalon Magnetic Rest.
 For a pressure button, we think any button between £10 and £20 will do the job, such as the Avalon Classic Button.

-You can use any bow that isn’t a compound, (including English longbows, although we wouldn’t suggest you do) to shoot TBH.
-This includes, Olympic Style takedown recuves as in BB, Wooden takedown recurves, one-piece wooden recurves, American flatbows, Horsebows (sometimes referred to as Asiatic).
+You can use any bow that isn't a compound, (including English longbows, although we wouldn't suggest you do) to shoot TBH.
+This includes Olympic Style takedown recurves as in BB, Wooden takedown recurves, one-piece wooden recurves, American flatbows, Horsebows (sometimes referred to as Asiatic).

-What determins the style as TBH is that you must shoot off the self of the bow or your hand (not and arrow rest) and you must use carbon arrows fletched with feathers.
+What determines the style as TBH is that you must shoot off the self of the bow or your hand (not an arrow rest) and you must use carbon arrows fletched with feathers.

-The large proportion of TBH shooters are usings some kind of wooden traditional bow, be it one piece or takedown.
-They also tend to shoot shorter bows than in BB, normally between 58″ and 64″.
 These bows are sometimes referred to as hunting bows as the shorter length makes them less cumbersome in woodland.
-Most of this type of bow will have either a recurve or hybrid limbs.
+Most of this type of bow will have either recurve or hybrid limbs.
 Hybrid limbs are a relatively new innovation and normally have a smoother draw cycle than recurves.

 Brands worth considering.

-Oakridge – They make lots of nice and well priced bows
+Oakridge - They make nice and well-priced bows

 White Feather - Similar to Oakridge, good value